Game Boy Color Assembly Guide | Boxy Pixel

 Disassemble 'Stock' Game Boy Color

-Remove the six tri-wing screws from the back housing-- circled in yellow.
+Remove the six tri-wing screws from the back housing-- shown by the orange arrows below.

-Once open, remove the four fasteners holding the sheet metal, circled in blue.
+Once open, remove the small four Phillips drive fasteners holding the sheet metal, shown by the orange arrows below.
 Keep this sheet metal.

-Release the flex cable by carefully and simultaneously prying up the two small brown tabs (indicated with yellow arrows).
+Release/wiggle the flex cable with your finger by carefully and simultaneously prying up the two small brown tabs (indicated with two orange arrows).
 They will raise by a few millimeters.
 Do not pull too hard.
-Gently pull flex cable up to release it.
+Gently pull flex (pink arrow) cable up to release it.

-Remove the three fasteners holding the PCB to the front housing (circled in red), using a small Phillips screwdriver.
-Remove the Nintendo PCB, being careful not to break any solder joints on the speaker wires.
+Remove the three fasteners holding the PCB to the front housing (red arrows below), using a small Phillips screwdriver.
+Remove the Nintendo PCB, being careful not to break any solder joints that connect the speaker to the PCB.

-Next, remove the two battery terminals (circled in red).
 Turn over PCB to heat the solder on the other side.
 This will allow you to carefully push or pull the terminals out using pliers.
+Careful, they get hot!

 PCB Preparation

-Clean all gold-colored contacts with a alcohol (we used a swab dipped in alcohol to apply it).
+If needed, clean all gold-colored contacts with isopropyl alcohol (we used a swab dipped in alcohol to apply it).
 If the power switch needs to be cleaned, pour a few drops into the switch.
 Turn on and off a few dozen times and use compressed air to dry.
+Below, our PCB definitely needs a good cleaning!

-Cut two wires to 60mm in length.
-Strip insulation at either end of the wire.
+Cut two wires to approximately 60mm (2.5") in length.
+Strip insulation at both ends of the wire.
+28ga wire works well.

 Prepare Front Shell